 r:ContentDateOffset (0..1)

 All Response Domains can designate the intended cardinality of responses as a statement of minimum and maximum number of allowed responses.
 The OutParameter provides an ID for the response (or response array) so that it can be bound to the InParameter of an instruction or command (see Input/Output Parameters and Command Code for usage details).
 ContentDateOffset provides an alternate referent date for the question response content.

-Delineations

-A range of delineation types are available.
-Each delineation type is described within a maintainable delineation scheme (published in a StudyUnit or ResourcePackage) which supports grouping of delineations for metadata management purposes.
-The following delineations are available:
+ResponseDomain substitutions

+All response domain substitutions contain the basic ResponseDomain objects plus the contents of one of the specific Representation Base of the same type.
+Note that when using multiple domains in the StructuredMixedResponseDomain the multiple domains must not have duplicated values.
+Available Response Domains include:

+CategoryDomain

+CodeDomain

+DateTimeDomain

+DistributionDomain

+GeographicDomain

+GeographicStructureDomain

+GeographicLocationDomain

+LocationDomain

+MissingValuesDomain

+NominalDomain

+NumericDomain

+RankingDomain

+ScaleDomain

+TextDomain

+Representation Base Types

+A range of Representation Base Types are available.
+Each type is described as a specified Representation Base Type.
+All of these have related specific Response Domains, but not all have specific Value Representations.
+This reflects the way that the data captured by a question is represented within a data set.
+For example, a question may ask for a check mark to be made next to a category value which is later coded to a value which represents the category such as, M=Male.
+The ValueRepresentation would use the CodeRepresentation to define the valid values entered in the data file.
+The following list of Representation Base Types defines the usage options for each type: